nilsou/NHSlidingController/README.md

 This class is completely self contained, from displaying to animation to handling taps and gestures.
 You create it, give it its top and bottom view controllers and that's it!

+NHSlidingController is Universal and can be used on both iPhone and iPad.
+It requires iOS 5 minimum and ARC.

 ##Usage

 Create the NHSlidingController with the top and bottom controller and assign it as the root ViewController from you window.
 Add this to your app delegate's -application:didFinishishLaunchingWithOptions: method.